ignasisaura/sdkjs-plugins/README.md

 * [helloworld](./helloworld) shows how to insert text into the document.
 * [templates](./templates) - shows how to insert content generated using DocBuilder script into your doc.
-* [CBR](./cbr) shows how to get data from third party service and insert it into your spreadsheet.
 * [example_autocomplete](./example_autocomplete) - an example of an input assistant/non-standard keyboard.
 It has its own window that appears and disappears when you type the text.
 Its location is tied to the cursor.

 ### Search and replace